scalaspring/akka-http-spring-boot/README.md

 ##### Notes on the code

 * The autowired `HttpClient` will be injected by Spring (standard injection) upon startup.
+* Configuration Properties
+  * Use the `http.server.lifecycle.phase` configuration property to control when the server is unbound and terminated.
+The default value is 10 to ensure its termination before the underlying actor system.

 #### Putting it all together - stackable services